-In the FHS of History, Ancient and Modern History, History and Economics, History and English, and

-History and Politics, each item in the assessment is given equal weight, and counts as one paper (including the compulsory undergraduate thesis).
+In the FHS of History, Ancient and Modern History, History and Economics, History and English, and History and Politics, each item in the assessment is given equal weight, and counts as one paper (including the compulsory undergraduate thesis).
 In the FHS of History and Modern Languages, each item of assessment is given equal weight and counts as one paper with the exception of the Oral examination, which counts as 0.5 of a paper.
 For candidates in FHS History and joint schools who have taken the Optional Additional Thesis the mark will replace the lowest mark in a History paper, provided that no mark is below 50.

-Classification in FHS 2023 will normally be on the basis of the following assessment elements:
+Classification in FHS 2024 will normally be on the basis of the following assessment elements:

-- in History: 7 papers of 7 assessed, viz. (a) pre-submitted: History of the British Isles, Special Subject Extended Essay, a Thesis from Original Research (b) examined by timed written exam papers: European and World History, Further Subject, Disciplines of History, Special Subject gobbets papers.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers.
-FHS 2023 returning candidates who were unable to submit their British History essays in 2020 or 2021 have the option to submit a portfolio of three tutorial essays.
-If they choose not to submit this element they will be classified on the other six papers; if they do choose to submit it they will be classified on the six highest marks, provided no mark is below 50. - In Ancient and Modern History: 7 papers of 7 assessed, viz. (a) pre-submitted: History of the British Isles (if taken), Special Subject Extended Essay (if taken), a Thesis from Original Research; (b) examined by timed written exams: European and World History, Ancient History period paper, Further Subject, Ancient History Special Subject essay paper (if taken), Disciplines of History, History Special Subject gobbets paper.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers.
-If an Ancient Language paper is taken as an optional additional paper, the mark will substitute for the lowest mark in another paper provided that that mark is 50 or above; but if an Ancient Language paper is taken as one of the seven papers assessed there will be no substitution of marks. - in History and English: 7 papers of 7 assessed.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers. - in History and Modern Languages: 9.5 or 10.5 assessed papers.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers. - in History and Politics: 7 papers of 7 assessed.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers. - in History and Economics: 8 papers of 8 assessed.
-These rules may change if there is a further lockdown requiring the closure of the libraries or cancellation of invigilated papers.
+in History: 7 papers of 7 assessed, viz. (a) pre-submitted: History of the British Isles, Special Subject Extended Essay, a Thesis from Original Research (b) examined by timed written exam papers: European and World History, Further Subject, Disciplines of History, Special Subject gobbets papers.

+- In Ancient and Modern History: 7 papers of 7 assessed, viz. (a) pre-submitted: History of the British Isles (if taken), Special Subject Extended Essay (if taken), a Thesis from Original Research; (b) examined by timed written exams: European and World History, Ancient History period paper, Further Subject, Ancient History Special Subject essay paper (if taken), Disciplines of History, History Special Subject gobbets paper.
+If an Ancient Language paper is taken as an optional additional paper, the mark will substitute for the lowest mark in another paper provided that that mark is 50 or above; but if an Ancient Language paper is taken as one of the seven papers assessed there will be no substitution of marks. - in History and English: 7 papers of 7 assessed. - in History and Modern Languages: 9.5 or 10.5 assessed papers. - in History and Politics: 7 papers of 7 assessed. - in History and Economics: 8 papers of 8 assessed.